Muqtada al-Sadr: 2008–2011

-Post-US withdrawal
+Timeline of political activity after US withdrawal

+Following the US withdrawal, Al-Sadr emerged as a key leader in favor of a unified and non-sectarian national government.

 2011–2020

 On 5 January 2011, Sadr returned from Iran, to Najaf, having spent four years out of the country after vowing never to return unless the American military forces left.

 Prior to his arrival in Najaf, he had been instrumental in the formation of the 2011 Iraqi government.

 Following the US withdrawal from Iraq, Sadr continued to be an influential figure in Iraqi politics, associated with the Al-Ahrar bloc, whose Shi'a factions are still at war with not only the government but also the Sunni factions.
 However, whereas during the war al-Sadr was known for advocating violence, in 2012 he began to present himself as a proponent of moderation and tolerance and called for peace.
-According to Britannica, "although Sadr himself was once an image of Iraqi Shiʿi militancy, he came to see sectarianism as a source of dysfunction and corruption in government and began steering his supporters away from sectarianism."
+According to Britannica, "although Sadr himself was once an image of Iraqi Shiʿa militancy, he came to see sectarianism as a source of dysfunction and corruption in government and began steering his supporters away from sectarianism."

 In February 2014, Sadr announced that he was withdrawing from politics and dissolving the party structure to protect his family's reputation.

-However, later in 2014, he called for the formation of "Peace Companies", often mistranslated "Peace Brigades", to protect Shia shrines from the Islamic State of Iraq and the Levant.
+However, later in 2014, he called for the formation of "Peace Companies", often mistranslated as "Peace Brigades", to protect Shia shrines from the Islamic State of Iraq and the Levant.
 In June, these Peace Companies marched in Sadr City.
 In addition to guarding shrines, the Peace Companies participated in offensive operations such as the recapture of Jurf al-Nasr in October 2014.
 They suspended their activities temporarily in February 2015, but were active in the Second Battle of Tikrit in March.

 Sadr is considered a populist by Western observers.
 In 2015 he entered into an alliance with the Iraqi Communist Party and other secular groups "under an umbrella of security and corruption concerns", both long-standing issues of daily life in the country.
 In March 2015, Sadr criticized the Saudi Arabian-led intervention in Yemen, saying that "It is at odds with Islamic-Arabic unity".